senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### View data

 1. Username and password for the following sites are the values seen in the corresponding "values" YAML file located in [helm-values-templates](../helm-values-templates).

 1. :pencil2: When using a separate terminal window in each of the examples below, set environment variables.
-   **Note:** Replace `${DEMO_PREFIX}` with the actual DEMO_PREFIX value.
    Example:

     ```console